appu1232/Discord-Selfbot/README.md

 	"bot_identifier": ":robot:"
 }
 ```
+The Google API, custom search engine, and MAL info are **not** necessary in order to get the bot running.
+However, they provide some very nice features like MAL search and google image search so do fill them in if you want to use the bot to its full potential.

 - ``my_id`` - your discord ID.
 On Discord go to settings > Appearance and Enable Developer Mode.
 Right-click yourself on the sidebar or chat and click copy ID to get your ID.
 - ``token`` - token obtained from ``localStorage.token`` On Discord do ``Ctrl + Shift + i`` for Windows or ``Cmd + Shift + i`` on Mac and then [go here to get your token.](https://i.imgur.com/h3g9uf6.png) Don't give this out to anyone!